vibbits/gentle-hands-on-python/src/04_Decisions.md

     <figcaption><em style="font-weight:bold">Figure 4-1</em>: A flowchart to tell you how to play Fizzbuzz</figcaption>
 </figure>

 In this chapter we're going to begin to implement this `fizzbuzz` function.
 Although you're already familiar with universally applicable programming concepts, we will introduce some Python specifics that will help us to write a `fizzbuzz` function.
 This begins with _conditional logic_...

 ## The `if` statement

-The **if** statement allows you to only execute a _block_ of code if a condition is satisfied (if the answer to a question is "YES").
-You can think of **if** as _guarding_ its block.
+The **if** statement allows you to only execute an indented _block_ of code if a boolean condition is satisfied (if the answer to a question is "YES").
+You can think of **if** as _guarding_ its indented block.

 ![Python if statement](https://files.realpython.com/media/t.78f3bacaa261.png)

-Python syntax requires that you put a colon `:` after the condition, and that the block of code guarded by the conditional is **equally indented** (with spaces or tabs) to the same **indentation level**.
-Python doesn't really care about the number of spaces or tabs, as long as you're consistent.
-Jupyter notebooks will indent code blocks for you automatically.
-Now try this:
+Just as with function definitions, Python syntax requires that you put a colon `:` after the condition, and that the block of code guarded by the conditional be **equally indented** to the same **indentation level**.

 ::: {.cell .code}
 ```python